ndiayesamba1996/restyled.io/Common-Errors:-Restyle-PR-not-created.md

 Restyled cannot create a sibling PR in the fork repository since it may not be installed there.

-To work around this, Restyled _used to_ create a PR in the original repository that contained the original contributions and the style fixes together.
+To work around this, Restyled _used to_ create a PR in the base repository containing the external contributions and the style fixes together.
 This was a security problem.
-Fork PRs come with guard rails to safely handle external contributions (e.g. hiding secrets, requiring approval) since such contributions might update CI configuration to exfiltrate data or otherwise compromise the system.
-Non-fork PRs have none of these guardrails.
-Restyled was effectively copying external contributions from a fork PR into a non-fork PR, bypassing these guard rails.
+Fork PRs come with guard rails to safely handle external contributions (e.g. hiding secrets, requiring approval) because such contributions can update CI configuration to (e.g.) exfiltrate data or otherwise compromise the system.
+Non-fork PRs have none of these guardrails -- as they're expected to be from contributors with write access to the repository.
+Restyled was effectively using its write access to make external contributions in a non-fork PR.
+Not great.

 Therefore, Restyled will not create PRs for this scenario any more.